How small are these?

 Do I need special tools to build Tinysaurs?

-We recommend tweezers and glue, that's why we include them in the All-In-One kits.
+We recommend tweezers and glue.
+We include them in the All-In-One kits.
 If you already have these tools, magnification is also helpful for us older folks.
-We include a 3x magnifier with the All-In-Ones, too.
+We include a 3x magnifier with the All-In-One kits, too.
 Cross-lock tweezers are like a third hand.
-We use them to hold the spine while adding ribs, and other bones.
+We lay them on the work surface with the spine in the jaws while adding ribs, and other bones.